fpdavis/Nibbler-Twisted-Tale/README.md

 ### Todo (in order of importance):

-* Create an array for the Pellets so we can add more!
+* Menu with Legend
 * Initializations are a bit clunky and should be improved
-* Add some type of scoring
-* Add a countdown timer
+* Need a logging/debug framework of some sort?
-* Menu with Legend
 * Add power ups from pellets
     * Random direction change
     * Multiple spawns